PQ, QS members can be thrown out of Quebec legislature for refusing to swear oath to King

 Ontario man gets $4,700 water bill after not getting one for 6 months

-A Vaughn, Ont. man said he didn't get a water bill for six months, and when he did it was for $4,700.
+A Vaughan, Ont. man said he didn't get a water bill for six months, and when he did it was for $4,700.

 -